-When Tina drives up the hill at St. Mary of the Springs on her way to work at the Martin de Porres Center, she passes an Ohio Historical Marker that commemorates two significant aspects of the state’s past.
+When my aunt Tina drives up the hill at St. Mary of the Springs on her way to work at the Martin de Porres Center, she passes an Ohio Historical Marker that commemorates two significant aspects of the state’s past.

 On one side, the marker describes St. Mary of the Springs Academy.
 In 1830, the Dominican Sisters founded a school for girls in Somerset, Ohio.
 When its buildings were destroyed by fire in 1866, Columbus businessman Theodore Leonard donated land and bricks to rebuild the school in Columbus.
 In 1868, St. Mary’s Academy was built on property which included natural springs, so “of the Springs” was added to its name.
 The school educated young women until it closed in 1966.

 The other side of the marker proclaims the accomplishments of one of the Academy’s distinguished graduates: Anne O’Hare McCormick (1880-1954).
-In 1937, McCormick became the first woman to win the Pulitzer Prize for foreign correspondence.
+In 1937, she became the first woman to win the Pulitzer Prize for foreign correspondence.

-After her marriage, McCormick traveled extensively with her husband, an engineer and an importer of industrial equipment.
-She also wrote poetry, freelance magazine articles and a history of St. Agnes Parish, her parish church in Cleveland.
+After her marriage, McCormick traveled extensively with her husband.
+She also wrote poetry, freelance magazine articles and St. Agnes Church, Cleveland, Ohio: An Interpretation (Martin Printing Company, 1920), a history of her parish church in Cleveland.
 In 1920, she not only sold the New York Times a sonnet for $3.50, but also pitched the idea of sending the Times some articles from abroad.
 After successfully giving it a try, McCormick became a foreign correspondent for the Times in 1922.
-Reporting from Europe, she interviewed Benito Mussolini, Adolf Hitler, Neville Chamberlain, Winston Churchill and Josef Stalin.
-The dispatches and feature articles she filed from Europe in 1936 for the Times are what earned her the Pulitzer Prize.
+Reporting from Europe through her thrice-weekly column, “Abroad,” she interviewed Benito Mussolini, Adolf Hitler, Neville Chamberlain, Winston Churchill and Josef Stalin.
+The dispatches and feature articles she filed from Europe in 1936 are what earned her the Pulitzer Prize.

-McCormick gained a reputation not only for her knowledge and insight about current events, but also for her compassionate nature and the curiosity that made her a life-long learner.
+McCormick gained a reputation not only for her knowledge and insight about current events, but also for her compassionate nature, her respectful, well-mannered ways, and the curiosity that made her a life-long learner.
 Whether she was interviewing influential leaders or average citizens, she treated everyone the same.
 She was able to establish a rapport with people, to make them feel comfortable talking to her, and to be a good listener.
 She did not take notes during interviews, so she would not make her subjects feel uneasy.
 As a result, her writing was more like a conversation.
 These qualities are said to have prompted Franklin Delano Roosevelt to agree to several interviews with her.
 You can read many of this curious interviewer’s reports on her conversations with F.D.R. in The World at Home.

 In his introduction to The World At Home, fellow Times journalist James B. Reston described McCormick as a reddish-haired, stylish and feminine woman who was quiet and kind, with the sparkling spirit of a lovely girl.
 McCormick’s modesty belied her influence as a recognized expert on current affairs who won several awards and honors in addition to her Pulitzer Prize.
 She loved being a reporter who covered the top stories of her day.
 She also derived great inspiration from her Catholic faith.

-During her career, McCormick kept in touch with two of her teachers at St. Mary of the Springs.
-She also sent a signed copy of her 1928 book, The Hammer and the Scythe: Communist Russia Enters the Second Decade, to the school, inscribing it “To St. Mary’s of the Springs from one of her grateful children.”
+McCormick sent a signed copy of her 1928 book, The Hammer and the Scythe: Communist Russia Enters the Second Decade, to the school, inscribing it “To St. Mary’s of the Springs from one of her grateful children.”

 “I am sending by the post a copy of the book on Russia I was working on last spring.
 It has just come from the publishers, and one of the first copies must go to St. Mary’s Library as one of the grandchildren of my old Alma Mater.
 It was in that library that I first learned that there was such a place as Russia and such a thing as a Revolution – so here’s one of the side effects of planting some seeds of knowledge!”